MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/api-limits.md

 ## How Service Protection API Limits are enforced

 The service protection API limits are evaluated within a 5 minute (300 second) sliding window.
-If any of the limits are exceeded within the preceding 300 seconds, an API Limit error will be returned on subsequent requests to protect the service.
+If any of the limits are exceeded within the preceding 300 seconds, an API Limit error will be returned on subsequent requests to protect the service until the Retry-After duration has ended.

 The service protection API limits are evaluated per user.
 Each authenticated user is limited independently.
 Only those users accounts which are making extraordinary demands will be limited.
 Other users will not be impacted.

 Service protection API limits are enforced based on three facets:

 - The number of requests were sent by a user.
-- The combined execution time was required to process requests.
+- The combined execution time was required to process requests sent by a user.
-- The number of concurrent requests sent.
+- The number of concurrent requests sent by a user.

 Each of these facets are designed to address different ways that people could attempt to bypass service protection API limits if the limits were based only on the number of requests that are sent individually in succession.
 For example: